andrew/ultimate-awesome/README.md

 - [Awesome-Reasoning-Economy-Papers](https://github.com/DevoAllen/Awesome-Reasoning-Economy-Papers) - Harnessing the Reasoning Economy: A Survey of Efficient Reasoning for Large Language Models.
 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.
 - [oss](https://github.com/frontend-id/oss) - Open Source Software list.
+- [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about deep point cloud compression.
 - [awesome-actions](https://github.com/octodemo/awesome-actions) - Repository template used to showcase Actions that tie into pull request and issue events.
 - [awesome-social-enterprise](https://github.com/RayBB/awesome-social-enterprise) - 📗Resources to dive into the world of social enterprises 🌼 .
 - [awesome-bitvm](https://github.com/Rsync25/awesome-bitvm) - A curated list of resources around  BitVM.
 - [Awesome-Captioning](https://github.com/terry-r123/Awesome-Captioning) - A curated list of Multimodal Captioning related research(including image captioning, video captioning, and text captioning).
+- [marbert](https://github.com/UBC-NLP/marbert) - UBC ARBERT and MARBERT Deep Bidirectional Transformers for Arabic .
 - [awesome-solr](https://github.com/Anant/awesome-solr) - A curated list of Awesome Apache Solr links and resources. .
 - [awesome-resources-cs](https://github.com/Bam92/awesome-resources-cs) - A sum of all available resources in CS, software engineering, etc.
 - [awesome-wordpress](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.
-- [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about deep point cloud compression.
 - [awesome-workplaces-slovenia](https://github.com/otobrglez/awesome-workplaces-slovenia) - Awesome workplaces in Slovenia 🇸🇮.
 - [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
 - [awesome-mobile-graphics](https://github.com/shihchinw/awesome-mobile-graphics) - A curated list of various learning resources for computer graphics on mobile devices.